Michael-F-Bryan/rust-ffi-guide/src/structs/index.md

 > Mac or Windows you might want to look for some other function which returns
 > a struct and play around with that.
 To be honest, I'm only using `getrusage()`
 > because it was the first thing to pop up when I searched Google.
+>
+> [This function][msdn] looks like the Windows equivalent, and the output struct
+> is even simpler than the Linux one because there's no nesting.
+Just `#include`
+> the `Psapi.h` header file and you should be able to follow along fairly
+> easily.

 The first thing you'll want to do when calling one of the standard C functions is to consult the man page: